Racial views of Donald Trump: Immigration policy

-Judicial appointments

-By June 2020, two hundred of Trump's judicial nominees had been confirmed to lifetime appointments as Article III judges.
-None of his three Supreme Court judges, none of his 53 appeals court judges, and neither of his two Court of International Trade judges are Black.
-One is Latino American, and seven are Asian Pacific American.
-The remainder of Trump's 200 judicial appointments were to district courts.
-Nine of these 143 district court judges (6%) are Black.

 Black Caucus

-In a February 2017 presidential press conference, White House press correspondent April Ryan asked Trump if he would involve the Congressional Black Caucus when making plans for executive orders affecting inner city areas.
+In a 2017 press conference, April Ryan asked Trump if he would involve the Congressional Black Caucus when making plans for executive orders affecting inner city areas.
 Trump replied, "Well, I would.
 I tell you what.
 Do you want to set up the meeting?"
 When Ryan said she was just a reporter, Trump pursued, "Are they friends of yours?"
 The New York Times wrote that Trump was "apparently oblivious to the racial undertones of posing such a query to a black journalist".
 Journalist Jonathan Capehart commented, "Does he think that all black people know each other and she's going to go run off and set up a meeting for him?"

-In March 2017, six members of the Congressional Black Caucus met with President Trump to discuss the caucus's reply to Trump's campaign-rally question to African Americans, "What do you have to lose?" (by voting for him).
+In March 2017, six members of the Congressional Black Caucus met with Trump to discuss the caucus's reply to Trump's campaign-rally question to African Americans, "What do you have to lose?" (by voting for him).
 The question was part of Trump's campaign rhetoric that was seen as characterizing all African Americans in terms of helpless poverty and inner-city violence.
-According to two people who attended the March meeting, Trump asked caucus members if they personally knew new cabinet member Ben Carson and appeared surprised when no one said they knew him.
+According to two people who attended the meeting, Trump asked caucus members if they personally knew new cabinet member Ben Carson and appeared surprised when no one said they knew him.
 Also, when a caucus member told Trump that cuts to welfare programs would hurt her constituents, "not all of whom are black", the president replied, "Really?
 Then what are they?", although most welfare recipients are white.
 The caucus chairman, Rep. Cedric Richmond, later said the meeting was productive and that the goals of the caucus and the administration were more similar than different: "The route to get there is where you may see differences.
 Part of that is just education and life experiences."